Dawn at the Oyu Tolgoi mine in Mongolia

 Undai River Diversion Project

-The Undai River, the sole source of surface water in the region, flows through OT property and will be diverted.
+The Undai River, the sole source of surface water in the region, flows through OT property and has been diverted despite the protests of the local community.
 However, as most of the river flow volume is subterranean, we are concerned about the chance that the river will not survive the diversion with enough water to feed springs and wells needed by the local population downstream.

 Orkhon River and Kherlen River Diversion Projects